swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/11_licenses.md

 ## Images and data used

-I took the at-most care to use refer to the original works and data sources where needed.
+I took the at-most care to refer to the original works and data sources where needed.
 Likewise, all the images c.q. figures are either produced specifically for this book, or I took them from [**Unsplash**](https://unsplash.com/s/photos/legal) to brighten up the book.
 If you feel I made a mistake and your work should be properly referenced, please don't hesitate to contact me.

 These are the images from **Unsplash** listed here in no particular order.